-In addition to this, there are another category of gramnegative bacteria, called Escherichia coli which are found in the environment, foods and intestines of people and animal.
-This is a highly diverse group of bacteria.
+The bacteria S. Typhimurium is a wild in nature which infects a broad range of hosts.
+However, this specific bacterium belongs to Salmonella species.
+In addition to that, there are few class of Salmonella such as: S. Typhi, S. Pullorum, and S. Gallinarum are exquisitely host-restricted.[6]
+Furthermore, the bacterium Salmonella enterica serovar Typhimurium causes food-borne disease as well.[8]
+In addition to this, there is a highly diverse group of gram-negative bacteria called Escherichia coli which are mostly found in the environment, foods and intestines of people and animal.
 It has been known in the literature that most of E. coli are not harmful, rather helps to keep our digestive track healthy.
 However, there are few varieties of E. coli are highly responsible for causing a broad spectrum of infections such as: diarrhea, food poisoning, pneumonia, urinary tract infections etc. There are different categories of E. coli such as: enterotoxigenic E. coli (ETEC), enteropathogenic E. coli (EPEC), enteroinvasive E. coli (EIEC), enterohemorragic E. coli (EHEC) and enteroaggregative E. coli (EAEC) which are responsible for causing diarrhea.[14].